-Important notes on reporting knowledge, suspicion, and information:
+Important notes on reporting knowledge, suspicion, and information

-- "Hearsay" or "rumors" are types of information from other people that cannot be substantiated or proven.
-Staff members are required to report all information they have about instances of sexual abuse and sexual harassment, including rumors and hearsay. - It is important to emphasize in policy that staff members must report knowledge, suspicion, and information regardless of whether staff personally believe the information to be true or reliable. - Staff must also report knowledge, suspicion, and information regardless of whether an incident is under investigation, or even if an investigation about the incident has already been completed.
+"Hearsay" or "rumors" are types of information from other people that one cannot adequately substantiate or prove.
+Staff members are required to report all information they have about instances of sexual abuse and sexual harassment, including rumors and hearsay.

+It is important to emphasize in policy that staff members must report knowledge, suspicion, and information, regardless of whether staff personally believe the information to be true or reliable.

+Staff must also report knowledge, suspicion, and information regardless of whether an incident is under investigation, or even if an investigation about the incident has already been completed.